Experiencing the Arts Up Close and Personal

 Graphic design major Olivia Greco ’14, who is working as a graphic designer and a marketing assistant, said it was the interest shown to her by the faculty that was critical in her progress from student to professional.

 “Monmouth’s faculty had a genuine interest in my future and in how I developed as an artist and a human being,” Greco said.
 “My professors kept my classes current by focusing on changing trends in design, technology, and workplace practices.
 They were also wonderful mentors, especially when it came to connecting me with internships and jobs opportunities.”

 A number of partnerships with local and international theater companies provide access to new works, classic theater, and Broadway productions.
-Students may purchase discounted tickets to Red Bank’s Two River Theatre throughout the year; can view a slate of various productions, from the Metropolitan Opera to Britain’s National Theatre, available on campus in HD; and there are trips to Broadway that are affordable, engaging, uplifting, and just fun.
+Students may purchase discounted tickets to Red Bank’s Two River Theatre throughout the year; view a slate of various productions, from the Metropolitan Opera to Britain’s National Theatre, available on campus in HD; and take trips to Broadway that are affordable, engaging, uplifting, and just fun.